-People with disability - Julian's Key Trial
+People with disability - Julian's Key Health Passport

-What is the Julian's Key trial?
+What is Julian's Key Health Passport?

 - helps people with disability to communicate their healthcare needs in a way that empowers them as individuals

 - helps health professionals and the broader care team to provide person-centred care for people with disability.

 The trial was externally evaluated to identify whether the above objectives were achieved.
 The evaluation concluded in August 2021.